Cedar Deck

 Ledger-board Secured with Anchor Bolts

-It is important to thread the washer and nut onto the concrete anchors before driving them into the holes with a hammer.
+Thread the washer and nut onto the concrete anchors before hammering them into the holes.
 The hammer can damage the threads, making it difficult to thread the nut later.

 Building the Cedar Deck Frame Perimeter

-Using the straightest pieces of 2x8 lumber, I built the perimeter of the deck frame first, so all of the outer dimensions of the deck frame were defined, before adding the internal structure of beams and joists.
-All framing materials, unless otherwise noted, were fastened together with 16d galvanized spiral-shank nails.
+Using the straightest pieces of 2x8 lumber, I built the perimeter of the deck frame before adding the internal structure of beams and joists.
+I used 16d galvanized spiral-shank nails to connect the beams, floor joists, and wood blocking.

-I used my 4' level to level each section before supporting it with temporary 2x8 posts.
-I nailed the temporary supports a few feet from where the permanent support posts would be located so that they wouldn't get in the way later.
+I used my 4-foot level to level each section before supporting it with temporary 2x8 posts.
+I attached the temporary supports about 18 inches from the permanent support posts so they wouldn't get in the way later.

 Perimeter of the Deck Frame